Martchus/syncthingtray/README.md

 The built-in web view and therefore the modules WebEngineWidgets/WebKitWidgets are optional (see section "[Select Qt module for web view and JavaScript](#select-qt-module-for-web-view-and-javascript)").

-The Qt Quick UI needs at least Qt 6.7 and also needs additional Qt modules found in the Qt Declarative repository.
+The Qt Quick UI needs at least Qt 6.8 and also additional Qt modules found in the Qt Declarative repository.
 Its built-in web view uses the Qt WebView module which is optional.

 To build the plugin for Dolphin integration KIO is also required.
 To skip building the plugin,